Inverted neutrino mass hierarchy and mixing in the Zee-Babu model: Solution and phenomenology

 \section{Solution and phenomenology}

-To begin this section, let us present the newest data on neutrino mass and mixing.
-The best fit values of neutrino mass squared differences and the leptonic mixing angles in \cite{Nuexp1, Nuexp2} have been given to be slightly deviation from Tri-bimaximal mixing form, as shown in Tables \ref{NormalH} and \ref{InvertedH} with a rather large $\theta_{13}$.
+To begin this section, let us present the recent data on neutrino mass and mixing.
+The best fit values of neutrino mass squared differences and the leptonic mixing angles in \cite{Nuexp1} have been given to be slightly deviation from Tri-bimaximal mixing form in the inverted spectrum, as shown in Tab. \ref{InvertedH} with a rather large $\theta_{13}$.

-These large neutrino mixing angles are completely different from the quark mixing ones defined by the Cabibbo- Kobayashi-Maskawa (CKM) matrix \cite{pmns1, pmns2, pmns3}.
-This has stimulated works on flavor symmetries and non-Abelian discrete symmetries, which are considered in the models based on the non-Abelian discrete symmetries \cite{dlshA4,dlsvS4,dlnvS3,vlD4,vlS4,vlS3, vlT7, vD4, vT7} (and the references therein).